Methodology: How Crimson Hexagon Works

 Next, researchers define categories appropriate to the parameters of the study.
 If a monitor is measuring the tone of coverage for a specific politician, for example, there would be four categories: positive, neutral, negative, and irrelevant for posts that are off-topic in some way.

-If a monitor is measuring framing or storyline, the categories would be more extensive.
-For example, a monitor studying the framing of conversation about the death of Osama bin Laden might include nine categories: details of the raid, global reaction, political impact, impact on terrorism, role of Pakistan, straight account of events, impact on U.S. policy, the life of bin Laden, and a category off-topic posts.
+If a monitor is measuring media framing or storyline, the categories would be more extensive.
+For example, a monitor studying the framing of coverage about the death of Osama bin Laden might include nine categories: details of the raid, global reaction, political impact, impact on terrorism, role of Pakistan, straight account of events, impact on U.S. policy, the life of bin Laden, and a category off-topic posts.

 The monitor training itself is done with a random selection of posts collected by the technology.
 One at a time, the software displays posts and a human coder determines which category each example best fits into.
 In categorizing the content, Pew Research staff follows coding rules created over the many years that the Center has been content analyzing news media.
 If an example does not fit easily into a category, that specific post is skipped.
 The goal of this training is to feed the software with clear examples for every category.